Three Weeks in Japan: A First Time Itinerary

 [A quick side-note on travelling to Japan during the hanami season: If, like us, you are planning your trip for end-March and early-April to coincide with the blooming of the sakura cherry blossoms, it is essential to get on to organising your trip as soon as possible.
 It is no exaggeration to say that this is a very popular time indeed in Japan.

-Based on suggestions we ourselves had read before travelling, we had most of our accommodation booked by about 6 months before our departure.
+Based on suggestions we ourselves had read before travelling, we had finalised booking our accommodation for Japan by about 6 months before our departure.
 And that turned out to be a very good thing!
 As the weeks and months progressed and we got closer to our trip, the prices we'd paid came to seem like bargains.
 In some cases our accommodation was 50% more expensive nearer the time than what we had paid for it.
 Not to mention the fact that a lot of options were fully booked well in advance.

 I have read that Japan is a country under-supplied by accommodation compared to the demand during peak seasons, and this being the case - make sure to plan accordingly.]